samsvp/zlisp/README.md

 (defun add-a [a]
     (fn [a] [b] (+ a b))
 ```
+You need to specify which variables you are capturing in the closure.
+These will be copied to the function environment.

 Behind the scenes, all functions have the following signature:
 ```zig